aditya-uw/my-wowchemy-site/content/project/ubna2022_summer/index.md

 ## Activity plots for all 6 locations

 Here are rough plots when we counted the number of bat call detections for each 30-min Audiomoth .wav recording.
+The plot features are as follows:
-We assembled this count with the y-axis corresponding to time during each recording schedule and the x-axis corresponding to days where we deployed the Audiomoths.
+- The y-axis corresponds to time during each recording schedule
+- The x-axis corresponding to days where we deployed the Audiomoths.
+- The color of each cell corresponds to the number of detections made by our automated detector.

 Notes:
 - We used RavenPro's Band-Limited Energy Detector to produce bat call detections.